Headlight Restoration: The Ultimate Guide

 We earn a commission if you make a purchase, at no additional cost to you.

-With this Sylvania kit, you won’t need a drill, just your own two hands, and some elbow grease.
-Using this kit involves three steps: 1) applying their proprietary surface activator to soften the plastic surface of the headlight lenses, 2) sanding and polishing the lenses, and 3) sealing with their UV block clear coat.
-The manufacturers note that you can use this kit for two headlight assemblies.
+The Sylvania kit doesn’t require a drill.
+All you need is some elbow grease.
+This kit involves three steps: 1) application of their proprietary surface activator that softens the plastic surface of the headlight lenses, 2) sanding and polishing the lenses, and 3) sealing with their UV block clear coat.
+The manufacturers note that this kit is sufficient for restoring two headlight assemblies.

 3. Turtle Wax Headlight Restorer Kit